VnumpyZ806/R_data_analytics/README.md

 - Telco_Assignment.R file to see the R code script used to interrogate the data in the file, visualise it, and built a predictive model on which customers are likely to churn
 - Machine_Learning_Report.docx to see the full Word written report on the basis of R analysis

+Please see some of the project visualisations below and decision tree analytics below
 <img width="941" alt="image" src="https://user-images.githubusercontent.com/93555279/191345197-ec743f4f-e3bd-4ce3-8007-c6d2e4a6909e.png">